 Q: If a user's license is removed, does that also deactivate them?

-Q: Does Torii use Last Activation Date to calculate license activity?
+Q: Does Torii use the Last Activation Date to calculate license activity?

-A: Activation Date refers to the last date on which a user activated their Microsoft 365 Apps subscription.
+A: Activation Date refers to the last date users activated their Microsoft 365 Apps subscription.
 Torii does not use this data to calculate license activity or app usage.

 Q: How does the 'Create Office 365 User' action in Torii populate the user's email address?